ashrafsarhan/order-service/README.md

 # Getting Started

-These instructions will help you getting the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites